-The method requires sequence numbers or other send-order information to be retained at the Src or included with each packet to dis-
+The method requires sequence numbers or other send-order information to be retained at the Src or included with each packet to disambiguate packet reordering if it occurs.
+Sequence number is part of the payload described under Fixed Parameters.

 DNS Messages bearing Queries provide for random ID Numbers, so more than one query may be launched while a previous request is outstanding when the ID Number is used.